sbeliakou/kat-example/k8s-practice-course/k8s-configmaps/intro.md

 # In this section you will do following:

-- discover secrets in different namespaces
+- discover ConfigMaps in different namespaces
-- create secret
+- create ConfigMaps
-- pass the secrets data to environment variables
+- pass the ConfigMaps data to environment variables
-- mount secrets as volume
+- mount ConfigMaps as volume

 # Good Luck!